Our employee flu vaccination programs are a great way to ensure that your team are fit and healthy all year round

 3 things you might not know about the flu shot!

 - There is no live virus in the flu shot

 - The composition of the vaccine changes every year

 - The flu shot is safe for pregnant women at all stages

 Why do I need to get vaccinated against the flu every year?

 There are two main reasons for getting a yearly flu vaccine:

-- Flu viruses are frequently changing and vaccines may
+- Flu viruses are frequently changing and vaccines are

 - A person’s immune protection from influenza